While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

-Caroline’s Seaside Cafe
+13. Caroline’s Seaside Cafe

 La Jolla Shores • California • $$

-Both the breakfast and lunch menu are packed with healthy choices, and everything comes from sustainable and organic sources.
-On the weekdays, breakfast is available from 8:00 to 11:30 a.m. and brunch goes all day on the weekends (these are two different menus, so make sure that what you want is available that day).
+Both the breakfast and lunch menus are packed with healthy choices, and everything comes from sustainable and organic sources.
+On the weekdays, breakfast is available from 8 – 11:30 a.m., and brunch goes all day on the weekends (these are two different menus, so make sure that what you want is available that day).

 Address: 8610 Kennel Way, La Jolla, CA 92037